-If you are an individual person (or married filing jointly) you qualify to file a Chapter 7 bankruptcy in Iowa.
-Chapter 7 is not usually used to file for a corporation or LLC bankruptcy, but if you own a business as a sole proprietor or are incorporated or an LLC, a personal Chapter 7 may be an option to free you from personal debts and allow you to continue your business.
+If you are an individual person (or married filing jointly) you qualify to file a Chapter seven bankruptcy in Iowa.
+Chapter 7 is a type of personal bankruptcy, and is not usually used to file for a corporation or LLC bankruptcy.
+However, if you own a business as a sole proprietor or are incorporated or an LLC, a personal Chapter 7 may be an option to free you from personal debts and allow you to continue your business.

-If you are curious if a Chapter 7 bankruptcy is in your future and wondering how to file bankruptcy in Iowa, see our Frequently Asked Questions section.
+If you are curious if a Chapter 7 bankruptcy is in your future and wondering how to file bankruptcy in Iowa, see our Chapter 7 FAQs.
 Don't be discouraged by all the little details.
 Let us take care of it for you.
-Contact me, an experienced Chapter 7 bankruptcy attorney, to learn more about your assets, fees, qualification requirements, and more.
+Contact John Miller, an experienced Chapter 7 bankruptcy attorney, to learn more about your assets, fees, qualification requirements, and more.

 Preparing to File a Chapter 7